 I say turn that on its head and ask yourself – Do I want them?
 Is this something that I want?

-Don’t sit around waiting for something to happen or waiting for someone to accept or pick you.
+Don’t sit around waiting for something to happen or waiting for someone to accept you.

 Get out there, know your own worth, and do what makes you happy and fulfilled.

 If other people get on board and see your amazing personality, skills, and potential – great.
 If not, it won’t matter because you will be so focused on working toward what you want – you won’t care what they think.